Physics-50/Module-3/docs/week4.md

 - Keep the section headings as we have written them.
 - Use the font that we have chosen.
 Your font sizes should also remain close to their current values (24-28 pt font in our template for body text; >36 pt for headers).
 - Add in any figures (w/captions), equations and data tables you need to make your argument.
-- Write in full sentences throughout the poster, with one exception: The conclusions section should be formatted as a bulleted list.
+- Write in  short paragraphs made up of full sentences throughout the poster, with one exception: The conclusions section should be formatted as a bulleted list.
 Each bullet point must be a complete sentence.
 - Edit the acknowledgements and add any external references you used.

 **The poster is a standalone explanation of your work, and unlike in the Module 2 deliverable, here any equation data or image you wish to reference must actually be present in the poster.**